orphamiel/TripcodeGenerator/README.md

 ### Performance

 The performance of Tripcode Generator should vary greatly and is dependent on multiple factors:
-* Browser's settings (many of which might throttle Jquery intervals)
+* Browser's settings (many of which might throttle Jquery intervals if you're on the slow setting)
 * Processor speed
 * **Your luck** (tripcodes are generated in a random fashion)
 * Tripcode matching settings (Case insensitive and contains should be fastest)

 ### WARNING
-Choosing the "ends with" matching pattern might result in a situation where there are no matching tripcodes. **USE IT AT YOUR OWN RISK**
+Choosing the "ends with" matching pattern might result in a situation where there are no matching tripcodes.
+**USE IT AT YOUR OWN RISK**

 # Acknowledgement